amp3193/OnionRings/README.md

-# OnionRings
+# Weird News Now
-An app that scrapes The Onion and displays a list of stories and lets user add notes.
+An app that scrapes https://mashable.com/category/weird-news/ and displays a list of stories and lets user add notes.